 APPROVED IN:

 BOS: 8.6.2024 ACADEMIC COUNCIL:4.7.2024

 SDG No. & Statement:

-4. Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
+4. Ensure inclusive and equitable quality education and promote lifelong learnin opportunities for all.

 SDG Justification:

-The topics included in this course are designed to get acquainted with one of the
+The topics included in this course are e designed to get acquainted with one of the

-skills that handle necessary mathematical orientation, programming techniques and
+skills that handle necessary mathematical orientation, programming techniques a

 concept based learning.